GamermelonCA/SM-RestoreOldEncryptors/README.md

 Couple new things added to the Todolist:
 - Fix Encryptors not encrypting parts attached to parts (though pistons and bearings)
 - Make Destructable parts non destructable when encrpted
+- Remembering state on re-log (auto decrypt for premantly stuck parts)
+- Defult State off when placed

 ## Current Progress 22/05/2025
 > Fun Fact today is the 5th year anavarsary of me owning and playing the game (and now i have over 800 hours)